Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 At first I didn't notice, and by the time I did, it had become unclear what had triggered it.
 Still, something moved.
-It had gone unnoticed due to it's magnitude.
+It had gone unnoticed due to its magnitude.
 The familiar flood had been reduced to no more than a trickle.

 > It'll have to do.